mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 By opening the **Object Properties** you can hide the properties that you don't want to edit just by unticking the boxes.

+Visibility.
 Always remember the status, whether it is private, public, trash or deleted